Light rail in North America: Second generation

 The remaining examples are all second-generation light rail and streetcar systems.
 San Diego built what is considered the first newly constructed light rail system in the United States which was opened in 1981.
 Streetcar service in the city had ended in 1949, and planning for a new rapid transit system was undertaken in 1966.
-Light rail was chosen for several reasons, including ability to travel at high speed for long distances, cost compared to full heavy rail rapid transit, ability to utilize at-grade construction, minimizing of operating deficit, and expediency of construction.
+Light rail was chosen for several reasons, including its ability to travel at high speed for long distances, power cost compared to full heavy rail rapid transit, ability to utilize at-grade construction, minimizing of operating deficit, and expediency of construction.
 The first right of way was acquired from Southern Pacific railroad in 1978, and many features of the system were added incrementally.
 The system today features over 50 mi of service routes and is undergoing expansion As of 2019.

 In the 1980s, this system was followed by new light rail installations in Buffalo, Portland, Sacramento, and San Jose.
 Many new systems followed in the 1990s, and approximately 20 more new light rail and streetcar systems have followed since 2000.

 Heritage streetcars

 Some cities have established heritage streetcar operations to preserve equipment and infrastructure in addition to offering transit services.
 San Francisco ran temporary historic trolley services starting during the 1983 Historic Trolley Festival, restoring service to the Market Street Railway, though on a shorter route than its predecessor lines.
-Streetcar tracks were revealed underneath the streets of Dallas in the 1980s, and a movement to restart streetcar service culminated in the McKinney Avenue Transit Authority starting operation in 1989.
+Streetcar tracks were revealed underneath the streets of Dallas in the 1980s, and a movement to restart streetcar service culminated on the M-Line Trolley (then known as the McKinney Avenue Transit Authority) starting operation in 1989.
 San Francisco's F Market became permanent in 1995.
 The Memphis, Tennessee MATA Trolley heritage streetcar route was entirely newly built, with refurbished streetcars running in mixed traffic.